-As of the reporting date, the distributor in Japan is operating with full cooperation from the Company vis-a-vis the local regulatory authorities to reach an agreement regarding a regulatory track that finally (subject to compliance and fulfillment of targets set) will allow the Company to obtain the regulatory approvals to start marketing its devices in the territory.
+As of the date of the approval of the financial statements, the distributor in Japan is operating with full cooperation from the Company vis-a-vis the local regulatory authorities to reach an agreement regarding a regulatory track that finally (subject to compliance and fulfillment of targets set) will allow the Company to obtain the regulatory approvals to start marketing its devices in the territory.
+On January 22, 2018, the distributor in Japan applied to the PMDA, which is responsible for all import and export licenses of pharmaceuticals and medical equipment to Japan, for approval of marketing and selling the Company's devices in Japan.

-- f.
-During 2013-2016, the Company entered into agreement to perform multicenter trials in bipolar disorder, smoking, obsessive-compulsive disorder (OCD) and post-traumatic stress disorder (PTSD) with different medical centers around the world.
-As of December 31, 2016, the Company's management estimated that the expected balance of expenses in respect of these trials would total approximately \$ 3 million. - g.
-On August 25, 2013, the Company received the approval of the MAGNET committee at the Chief Scientist of the State of Israel for the BSMT tool (brain stimulate and monitor tool).
-The tool is for a period of three years, in the framework of which the Company was approved a work plan for the first year with the scope of approximately NIS 3.7 million at the rate of grant of up to 66% which the MAGNET administration will give the Company as non-royalty bearing.
+- e.
+During 2013-2017, the Company entered into agreement to perform multicenter trials in bipolar disorder, smoking, post-traumatic stress disorder (PTSD) and a comparison trail of the H1-H7 coils with different medical centers around the world.
+As of December 31, 2017, the Company's management estimated that the anticipated remaining expenses in respect of these trials would total approximately \$ 6 million. - f.
+On August 25, 2013, the Company received the approval of the MAGNET committee at the Office of Chief Scientist at the Israel Innovation Authority for the BSMT tool (brain stimulate and monitor tool).
+The tool was approved, as of that date, for a period of three years, which was extended up to five years, in the framework of which the Company was approved work plans with participation rate of up to 66% which the MAGNET administration will give the Company as non-royalty bearing grant.